10 Simples Steps To Writing A Book (We’ve Sold One Million Copies Using These Steps)

 Then come back and begin fleshing out your outline further.
 Creating your outline will first involve deciding on characters and the roles they will play in your story.
 Once you have a general idea of the main characters, you can use a skeletal outline for the story, or you can write a brief summary of the story, and then determine how to break down the story into chapters.

-Step Four: Determine how you will write.
+Step Four Of Writing A Book: Determine how you will write.

 I write my books on my Mac using the Pages word processing software and also use Skrivener.
 You want to write using something that allows you to easily edit and make changes without wasting a lot of time.
-Also, you’ll eventually want to send your manuscript to be edited and formatted, and it’s much easier and less expensive if you’re able to send it in a format your editor can easily edit.

 Some people really enjoy writing in longhand, as it stimulates creativity and forces you to write slower.
 If you decide to do this, you’ll likely have to go back and type it all on your computer anyway.
 So you might as well start there unless you simply can’t write unless you have a pen in your hand.

-Read Related: The Perfect Writing Software
+Related: The Perfect Writing Software

 This is the most important part of writing your book.
 You can’t write only when you feel inspired or motivated.
 You must create a daily (or 5 day a week) writing habit.
 It’s best if you can write at the same time every day and commit to a number of words you’ll produce at each sitting.